a-djebali/smart-web-apps/README.md

+# Smart Web Applications
+   Nowadays in order to to analyze social interaction across the Web we have to write smarter programs to take advantage of the information we collect every day.
+To this end in this project I'm breaking down the complex subject of machine learning algorithms into practical, easy-to-understand examples that can be used directly.
+## Summary
+* Making Recommendations
+* Clustering (Discovering Groups)
+* Searching and Ranking
+* Optimization
+* Document Filtering
+* Modeling with Decision Trees
+* Building Price Models
+* Advanced Classification

 ## 1. Making Recommendations
-Use a group of people's preferences to make recommendations to other people.
+Collaborative filtering techniques that use a group of people's preferences to make recommendations to other people.
 ### Dataset of preferences
 The following dataset represents people and their preferences: